pfeinsper/drone-swarm-search-algorithms/README.md

 # <img src="https://github.com/pfeinsper/drone-swarm-search-algorithms/blob/main/imgs/drone.svg" alt="DSSE Icon" width="45" height="25"> Algorithms for Drone Swarm Search (DSSE)

-Welcome to the official repository for algorithms tailored to the Drone Swarm Search (DSSE) reinforcement learning environment.
-Explore a variety of algorithm implementations designed to optimize drone coordination and search efficiency.
+Welcome to the official GitHub repository for the Drone Swarm Search (DSSE) algorithms.
+These algorithms are specifically tailored for reinforcement learning environments aimed at optimizing drone swarm coordination and search efficiency.

+Explore a diverse range of implementations that leverage the latest advancements in machine learning to solve complex coordination tasks in dynamic and unpredictable environments.

 ## 📚 Documentation Links

-- **[Documentation Site](https://pfeinsper.github.io/drone-swarm-search/)**: Find extensive resources including tutorials, usage examples, and technical details.
-This site serves as a central hub for understanding the DSSE framework and how to effectively deploy these algorithms in your projects.
+- **[Documentation Site](https://pfeinsper.github.io/drone-swarm-search/)**: Access detailed tutorials, usage examples, and comprehensive technical documentation.
+This resource is essential for understanding the DSSE framework and integrating these algorithms into your projects effectively.

+- **[DSSE Training Environment Repository](https://github.com/pfeinsper/drone-swarm-search)**: Visit the repository for the DSSE training environment, where you can access the core environment setups and configurations used for developing and testing the algorithms.

-- **[PyPI Repository](https://pypi.org/project/DSSE/)**: Access the latest version of DSSE, view the release history, and read through the installation guide.
-Stay updated with the most recent developments and enhancements.
+- **[PyPI Repository](https://pypi.org/project/DSSE/)**: Download the latest release of DSSE, view the version history, and find installation instructions.
+Keep up with the latest updates and improvements to the algorithms.

 ## 🆘 Support and Community